VinayGupta12345/Apna-College/README.md

 # Apna-College
-this is my first repository.
+This is my first repository.
+Vinay Gupta